Blind Spot Navigation in Large Language Model Reasoning with Thought Space Explorer: Methodology

+Then we integrate the new node into the thought structure.
+Since these key nodes are semantically closest to the new node, we choose between the two key nodes ($T_{i}^{\text{key}}$ or $T_{l}^{\text{key}}$) to decide which one can serve as the connection point for extending a new branch.
+Therefore, we select the connection node as the key node that exhibits stronger semantic relevance to the newly generated node and contributes more significantly to reasoning.
+The relative gradient selection chooses the connection node between $T_i^{\text{key}}$ and $T_l^{\text{key}}$ by comparing their importance indices $I(T_i^{\text{key}})$ and $I(T_l^{\text{key}})$.
+Formally, we first select the connection node and then initialize a new branch as:

-The $C'$ denotes the new branch initiated from the key node with the higher importance index.
-Starting from $\mathcal{T}^{1}_{il}$, the model $\mathcal{L}$ continues conduct the reasoning guided by the information from the new nodes, and since the new nodes introduce fresh perspectives of existing information, the new branch is likely to go and explore previously unconsidered directions with step-by-step reasoning.
-The process of extending the branch $C'$ continues until a specified depth is reached.
-Eventually, the language model $\mathcal{L}$ recursively generates subsequent nodes, using the strongest connection node as the context for generating new nodes as
+where $C'$ denotes the new branch initiated from the key node with the higher importance index, as shown in Figure~\ref{fig:3connect}.
+Starting from the newly generated node $T^{1}_{il}$, the model $\mathcal{L}$ continues to generate subsequent steps conditioned on $T_c$.
+Since $T^{1}_{il}$ integrates information from two key nodes, the branch tends to explore novel reasoning directions that were not present in the original chains.
+The branch is extended until the target depth $K$ is reached.
+By default, $K$ is inherited from the chain containing $T_c$ (i.e., $K=K_i$ if $T_c=T_i^{\text{key}}$, otherwise $K=K_l$).